-There are three main kinds of diabetes: type 1, type 2, and gestational diabetes.
-Each of these is briefly described below, along with their important risk factors.
+In this article, we look at three main kinds of diabetes: Type 1, type 2, and gestational diabetes, along with their primary risk factors.

 The main risk factors for type 1 diabetes include:

-- Family history.
-Having a parent or sibling with type 1 diabetes increases the chances of a person having the same type.
-If both parents have type 1, the risk is even higher.
+- Family history: Having a parent or sibling with type 1 diabetes increases the risk of a person having the same type.
+If both parents have type 1 diabetes, the risk is even higher.

-- Genetics.
-Having certain genes may increase the risk of type 1 diabetes.
-Your doctor can check for these genes.
+- Genetics: Having specific genes may increase the risk of type 1 diabetes.
+A person's doctor can check for these genes.

-Unlike type 1, it is often treated with medicines taken by mouth.
-However, insulin injections may still be necessary if type 2 diabetes is uncontrolled.
+Unlike type 1 diabetes, people often treat type 2 with oral, non-insulin medications.
+However, insulin injections may still be necessary if type 2 diabetes does not respond to these alternatives.

 Unavoidable risk factors

-- dark, thick, velvety skin appearing around the neck or armpits
+- acanthosis nigricans, a condition where dark, thick, velvety skin develops around the neck or armpits

 - getting little or no exercise